·

 'gill being brought to a float tube for release (note the tips of a Force Fin)

 Customers often ask us where the best bluegill fishing can be found in San Diego County.
 As mentioned earlier, all publicly accessible lakes in San Diego County have bluegill.
 Populations and average size of the fish can rise and fall across years.
-Lower Otay, Hodges, El Capitan, San Vicente, and Barret reservoirs are known for a having consistent year to year quality size and numbers angling for bluegill, including large specimens in the 10 to 12 inch range and occasionally larger up to 2lb size.
+Lower Otay, Hodges, El Capitan, San Vicente, and Barrett reservoirs are known for a having consistent year to year quality size and numbers angling for bluegill, including large specimens in the 10 to 12 inch range and occasionally larger up to 2lb size.
 However, other lakes should not be skipped and it is worth going to any water that is convenient.
 Shoreline access can be difficult at many lakes due to the topography and changing water levels.
 A boat, kayak, or float tube will provide the most flexibility for reaching productive areas including shorelines covered with cattails.
 Lakes with the best access for anglers on foot include Santee Lakes #5, Sweetwater, Murray, Morena, Henshaw, and Cuyamaca (which may be waded when wearing waders and boots).
 Since most of the local lakes have have ample population of bluegills it doesn't hurt to keep a few for the frying pan.

 13 inch bluegill caught fly fishing from a local San Diego area lake.